Donald Trump's The Art of the Deal: The Movie: Plot

 In Chapter 5: The Art of Marrying a Gorgeous Immigrant, he recounts his wedding to Ivana in 1977, where his best man was ALF.

 Trump once again tries to negotiate for the Taj Mahal with Griffin, to no avail.
 Trump's architect Der Scutt shows Trump his design for the Taj Mahal.
 After learning that the replacement boy is Japanese-American, Trump asks for a new kid, this time African-American, who gets immediately replaced with a Caucasian boy.

 The final chapter, entitled Chapter 6: The Art of Building the Trump Tower, has Scutt and Trump discussing the plans for the soon-to-be-constructed Trump Tower in 1978.
 Trump meets with Tiffany & Co. head Walter Hoving in order to discuss the air rights above his building.
 Protesters from the Metropolitan Museum of Art protest Trump destroying valuable Art Deco sculptures, but he is apathetic to their concerns.

 After the boy tells Trump everything he's learned from him, Merv Griffin finally relents and sells Trump the Taj Mahal in Atlantic City.
 As Trump and his friends are about to celebrate his 40th birthday, a time traveler comes from the year 2016, planning to stop Trump from running for President of the United States.
 Then, the 2016 Trump appears, wiping the time traveler from existence, having apparently killed Christopher Lloyd so that he would never appear in the Back to the Future movies.
-2016 Trump assures 1986 Trump that he will become President.
+2016 Trump assures 1986 Trump that he will become president.
 When Trump and the boy blow out the candles of Trump's birthday cake together, they apparently switch bodies.

-In a post-credits scene, Ron Howard says that the film was so bad it has forced him to re-examine his passion for filmmaking.
-Imploring the audience to forget the film or Donald Trump ever existed, he throws the video tape away and burns it.
+In a post-credits scene, Ron Howard says that the film was so bad that it has forced him to re-examine his passion for filmmaking.
+Imploring the audience to forget the film or that Donald Trump ever existed, he throws the video tape away and burns it.